Treating Chronic Back Pain: Intracept vs. RFA

 Radiofrequency ablation (RFA) is the go-to treatment for pain stemming from the facet joints.
 These small, stabilizing joints between each vertebra allow your spine to bend and twist.
 Over time, arthritis or wear and tear can cause them to become inflamed and painful.
 If your back pain feels like a dull, arthritic ache that sometimes radiates into your buttocks or thighs, facet joint issues could be the culprit.
 RFA uses heat to create a lesion on the tiny nerves sending pain signals from these joints, effectively interrupting the message to your brain.

-Matching Your Symptoms to the Right Treatment
+How to Match Your Symptoms to the Right Procedure

 So, how do you know if your pain is coming from your vertebrae or your facet joints?
 That’s where a specialist comes in.
 An accurate diagnosis is the most critical part of the process.
 Your doctor will perform a comprehensive evaluation, including a physical exam, medical history review, and a close look at your MRI.
 They may also use diagnostic facet joint blocks to confirm if the facet joints are the source of your pain.
 Being open about your symptoms—what your pain feels like and what makes it worse—gives your doctor the clues needed to identify the true cause and recommend the most effective treatment.